faz919/DietPeeps/README.md

 ### Physical Device

-Follow [this guide](https://reactnative.dev/docs/running-on-device) for iOS deployment on a physical device.
+1. Follow [this guide](https://reactnative.dev/docs/running-on-device) for iOS deployment on a physical device.
+2. To run using the React Native CLI, instead of via Xcode, simply run ``npx react-native run-ios --device 'YOUR_DEVICE_NAME'`` in your project root terminal.

 ### (Optional) Third Party Login